21 Mozambique Travel Tips Worth Knowing Before You Go

 18. Do not travel to Cabo Delgado province.

-I can't stress this enough.
-The northernmost province has an active insurgency.
-All major governments advise against travel there.
+This can't be overstated.
+The northernmost province has an active insurgency, and all major governments advise against travel there.
 The rest of Mozambique is fine.

 19. Maputo petty crime follows patterns.